Food for Life

 The training is a self-paced online course with on-demand presentations, live sessions, and optional meetings.
 Training will be broken into three main parts over the eight weeks:

-3. Additional nutrition education, cultural competence, and inclusivity content
+- Additional nutrition education, cultural competence, and overview of the grant program and benefits.

 Q: Is there any live content?

 Yes.
-The training includes 12 live sessions: eight required live sessions and four optional live sessions, all via Zoom.
-You can find the schedule of live sessions here
+The training includes 14 live sessions: seven required live sessions and seven optional live sessions, all via Zoom.
+We are currently finalizing the schedule of live sessions and will add a link here when all are confirmed.

 Scholarships